davidpurnell/SpaceInfo/README.md

 - download and unzip
 - place in a directory in your path

-As this binary is not signed you'll want to right-click -> open in Finder and then answer the scary "are you sure" question in the affirmative.
+As this binary is not signed you'll want to first open it in Finder and then answer the scary "are you sure" question in the affirmative.
+Gatekeeper should then permit it to run subsequently.